DryWater2/DryWater2.github.io/README.md

 # Heading 3

 ### I also don't understand how to do certain HTML things with Markdown.
 For example, for html, I'm able to change the font-size with style; how do I do that with markdown?
 I figured out how to change the font-size.
 It's based on the header.

+# Heading 4
+This is how you put a link inside text.
+This is [an example](http://example.com/ "Title") inline link.